anupwarrier/DeepLens-workshops/README.md

 ### With this we have come to the end of the session.
 As part of building this project, you learnt the following:

-1. How to build and train a face detection model in SageMaker
+1. Register the DeepLens device to your AWS account
 2. Modify the DeepLens inference lambda function to upload cropped faces to S3
 3. Deploy the inference lambda function and face detection model to DeepLens
 4. Create a lambda function to trigger Rekognition to identify emotions
 5. Create a DynamoDB table to store the recognized emotions
-6. Analyze using CloudWatch
+6. Analyze sentiments using CloudWatch